nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A person can have any number of tags (including 0).
 Adding persons maintains the current sorted order of the display list (as opposed to adding to the back of the list).
-By default, the list is sorted by name.
+By default, the list is sorted by date of creation.
 A person is assumed to be in charge of at most one internship position.
 A phone number is considered valid if it consists of at least 3 numbers (spaces, special characters, and letters are not allowed).
 Duplicate persons are not allowed.